mantidproject/mantid/docs/source/tutorials/muon_GUI_course/the_tabs_grouping.rst

 The **Grouping** tab allows:

-* grouping files to be loaded, saved, modified or cleared
+* Grouping files to be loaded, saved, modified or cleared.
-* regrouped data to be plotted
+* Regrouped data to be plotted.
-* alpha values to be determined from T20 measurements
+* :math:`{\alpha}` values to be determined from T20 measurements.
-* raw data plotting options to be selected
+* Raw data plotting options to be selected.

 The **Grouping** options are shown below